Review: 1998 Mercedes-Benz SL500

 Braking: 8/10 — There’s too much pedal travel before the brakes finally bite, and once they bite they can be slightly spongy.
 Stopping power, at least, is impressive.

-Steering/Handling: 7/10 – Steering provides sufficient feedback but on-center feel is a bit vague.
-The steering wheel seems a bit large for a sporty car and the stalk-mounted cruise control functions are dated and awkward.
+Steering/Handling: 7/10 – On-center steering feel is a bit vague.
+The wheel seems large for a sporty car and the stalk-mounted cruise control functions are dated and awkward.
 Around corners, the SL is noticeably heavy but remains flat and level while offering plenty of grip.
-This car’s primary role is high-speed cruising but when pushed and it rewards the driver with heroic performance.
+This car’s primary role is high-speed cruising but when pushed it rewards the driver with surprising performance.